hormesiel/vercel-basic-auth/README.md

 Each example contains its own README file with some additional information.

+## Adding basic auth to SSR / API routes

+All the examples in this repo only show how to add basic auth to **static pages**.
+If you want to add basic auth to SSR or API routes, you'll have to do it manually or use a package specifically designed for the framework you're using, like [nextjs-basic-auth-middleware](https://www.npmjs.com/package/nextjs-basic-auth-middleware) if your project uses Next.js.

 ## Structure

 - The `_static` directory contains the source code for the "website" that each implementation serves for demonstration purposes : HTML, CSS, images ... <sup>1</sup>